-Despite evidence that LW impacts channel dimensions, LW was absent from early discussions of channel geometry (Gleason, 2015).
-We hypothesize that LW widens spring-fed streams.
-In general, the stability of LW in channels is related to flow characteristics of the stream and the size of LW (Bilby, 1984, 1989; Berg et al., 1998; Gleason, 2015).
-Notably, Senter et al. (2017) showed that peak annual discharge has a large impact on LW mobility, and generally, hydrology is a good predicter of wood mobility (Kramer and Wohl, 2016).
-Thus, due to differing hydrograph behavior, peak events in runoff-fed streams may be able to mobilize wood, whereas the more stable hydrographs of spring-fed streams generally lie below the threshold for wood mobility, making LW more likely to be immobile in spring-fed but not runoff-fed streams.
-In order to assess this hypothesis, Hygelund (2002) measured orientations and diameters of wood in Oregon streams to determine whether wood was oriented with respect to the thalweg.
+Despite evidence that LWD impacts channel dimensions, LWD was absent from early discussions of channel geometry (Gleason, 2015).
+We hypothesize that LWD widens spring-fed streams.
+In general, the stability of LWD in channels is related to flow characteristics of the stream and the size of LWD (Bilby, 1984, 1989; Berg et al., 1998; Gleason, 2015).
+Notably, Senter

+- 45 et al. (2017) show that peak annual discharge has a large impact on LWD mobility, and generally, hydrology is a good predicter of wood mobility (Kramer and Wohl, 2016).
+Thus, due to differing hydrograph behavior, peak events in runoff-fed streams may be able to mobilize wood, whereas the more stable hydrographs of spring-fed streams generally lie below the threshold for wood mobility, making LWD more likely to be immobile in spring-fed but not runoff-fed streams.
+In order to assess this hypothesis, Hygelund (2002) measured orientations and diameters of wood in Oregon streams to determine whether wood - 50 was oriented with respect to the thalweg.
 They found that wood in runoff-fed channels was generally more oriented with flow, demonstrating mobility, and wood in spring-fed channels was generally aligned randomly or more perpendicular with flow, implying immobility.

-We hypothesize that mobility promotes the development of logjams in runoff-fed streams (e.g., Martin and Benda, 2001) and explains the paucity of logjams in spring-fed streams, where single logs may dominate the population of LW.
-In addition to the impacts on channel widening, the presence of logjams may impact morphology by forcing a multi-threaded rather than a single-thread channel (Wohl, 2014; Polvi and Wohl, 2013).
-With a low abundance of logjams in spring-fed streams, we thus expect that the wood interaction mechanism explored by Zhang, Rutherfurd, and Ghisalberti (2016) for single logs in single-thread streams (i.e. an increase in bank erosion) may dominate, leading to channel widening associated with the presence of LW.
+We hypothesize that this mobility behavior leads to the development of logjams in runoff-fed streams and explains the paucity of logjams in spring-fed streams, where single logs may dominate the population of LWD.
+We thus expect that the wood

+55 interaction mechanism explored by Zhang, Rutherfurd, and Ghisalberti (2016) for single logs in streams (i.e. an increase in bank erosion) may dominate, leading to channel widening associated with the presence of LWD.
 With sufficient logs immobile in a channel, the consequent bank erosion would increase the reach-averaged width-to-depth ratio.
 In contrast, logjams may produce more variable effects on channel morphology or locally stabilize banks, cause channel constriction.

-The purpose of this study is to examine the empirical relationship between LW and the morphology of spring-fed streams in order to identify statistically significant relationships.
+The purpose of this study is to examine the empirical relationship between LWD and the morphology of spring-fed streams in order to identify statistically significant relationships.
 We also respond to a recent call by Kramer and Wohl (2016) to employ remote sensing to study wood dynamics and to daylight unpublished data on wood dynamics.
-Specifically, we investigated (1) wood orientation and frequency of logjams, (2) discharge and width of stream channels, and (3) length of LW and width of stream channels.
+Specifically, we investigated (1) wood orientation and frequency of logjams, (2) discharge and width of stream channels, and (3) length of LWD and width of stream channels.